 - As for ARCs (Advance Reader Copies), I’ll publish the paperback early on Amazon, so you can leave your reviews during the soft launch before the ebook is released.

 For the early drafts and typo hunting phases, I’ll ask you exactly how you’d like your name to appear in the Acknowledgments of the ebook and printed book when I publish it.
 I know sometimes people do/don’t want their last name, prefer a nickname, or want a middle initial.
 (Unfortunately, due to ARC timing, ARC readers’ names won’t appear in the Acknowledgements.)

 Then I’ll send you the next book to read via BookFunnel!

 If you fall behind, you can keep reading as long as it’s just a couple weeks behind.

 If you’re really far behind but might want to read for me again in the future, just let me know.
-I’ll push pause and stop sending you email reminders until my next set of books is ready for feedback.
+I’ll push pause and stop sending you email reminders until the next round.

 What’s the timing?

 - Join us below to share your feedback